 - 1. Lower the loader arms and stop the engine.
 Remove the key. - 2.
-Open the rear access cover; refer to Opening the Rear Access Cover, page 23. - 3.
-Release the latches on the air cleaner and pull the air cleaner cover off of the air cleaner body (Fig. 24). - 4.
+Open the rear access cover; refer to Opening the Rear Access Cover, page 24. - 3.
+Release the latches on the air cleaner and pull the air cleaner cover off of the air cleaner body (Fig. 22). - 4.
 Clean the inside of the air cleaner cover with compressed air.

-- 5. Gently slide the primary filter out of the air cleaner body (Fig. 24).
+- 5. Gently slide the primary filter out of the air cleaner body (Fig. 22).
 Avoid knocking the filter into the side of the body.
 Do not remove the safety filter, unless you intend to replace it as well. - 6.
-Inspect the primary filter for damage by looking into the filter while shining a bright light on the outside of the filter.
+Inspect the primary filter for damage or excessive dirt by looking into the filter while shining a bright light on the outside of the filter.
 Holes in the filter will appear as bright spots.
-If the filter is damaged, discard it; otherwise, clean it.
+If the filter is dirty or damaged, replace it with a new one.